Looking for a College Planning Advisor in Michigan?

-Next to saving for retirement, the biggest financial challenge is probably saving for your child’s college education.
+Next to saving for retirement, the most significant financial challenge is usually saving for your children’s college education.
 We are aware of our client’s concerns:

 • You pay no taxes on the accounts earnings.